pstorozenko/cs-poliactor/README.md

 ## Finding the most similar actor

-`face_recognition` package is capable of finding the most similar photo on the fly, but in out application we have to take some performance aspects into account.
+`face_recognition` package is capable of finding the most similar photo on the fly, but in our application we have to take some performance aspects into account.
 Based on info provided by package creators we've decided to use KNN classifier for that purpose.

 Talking about distance.
 The plot underneath depicts distribution of distances between embedding of all frames recorded for a person (based on 5 different people) and distances between that frames and returned, most similar actor.